apache/opendal/examples/rust/01-init-operator/README.md

 ## Conclusion

-In this chapter we learnt a lot basic concepts in rust!
-Now we have known that:
+In this chapter we learnt a lot of basic concepts in Rust!
+Now we know:

 - How to define a function that returns something.
 - How to declare an immutable variable.
 - How to call functions in Rust.
 - How to define and use enums.
-- How to handling result.
+- How to handle results.

-With our newly acquired rust skills, we can initiate the OpenDAL Operator in two main ways.
+With our newly acquired Rust skills, we can initiate the OpenDAL Operator in two main ways.
 This knowledge will be used to read and write data to storage in the next chapter!